Public assistance in Miami-Dade County.

 Low Income Home Energy Assistance Program (LIHEAP) is currently assisting low income and senior eligible residents in Miami-Dade County's with payment of their electric and gas bills.
 Applications are available at Community Action Agencies and Service Centers.
 This program is paid for by public funds.

 Miami-Dade Eviction and Homeless Treatment Program – The Human Services department provides specialized services and public aid for people who are faced with imminent eviction.
 They also help the overall county-wide homeless population.
 Specifically the agency runs the following programs.
 They administer the Homeless Assessment and Referral and Tracking Services (HART) as well as Specialized Transitional Opportunity Program (STOP).
+Find a list of other eviction prevention programs in Miami Dade.

 Housing assistance is offered in Miami from the Emergency Food and Shelter Assistance (EFSA).
 The program will be utilized to help low income families and individuals in need of emergency rent or mortgage assistance.
 Public funds can also pay for utility bills too.